oracle/tribuo/docs/Architecture.md

 requires implementing the `DataSource` interface.
 We recommend using `LibSVMDataSource` or `TextDataSource` as examples of how to implement a flat file format.
 For columnar data, Tribuo has specialised processing infrastructure.
-This is used for the CSV, JSON and SQL loaders, and provides a large amount of flexibility.
+This is used for the CSV, JSON and SQL loaders, and it provides a large amount of flexibility.

 ### Columnar Inputs

 Columnar data sources require a configurable extraction step to map the columns into Tribuo `Example` and `Feature` objects.
-A single column may contain multiple features, may be extraneous, or may contain `Example` level metadata.
+A single column may contain multiple features, may be extraneous, or may contain `Example`-level metadata.
 In addition, the user must specify which column(s) contain the output variable.
 To support this usecase, Tribuo provides the `RowProcessor `, a configurable mechanism for converting a `ColumnarIterator.Row` (which is a tuple of a `Map<String,String>` and a row number) into an `Example`.
 The `RowProcessor` uses four interfaces to process the input map:
-- `FieldExtractor` - processes the whole row at once, extracting metadata fields which are written into the `Example`.
+- `FieldExtractor` - processes the whole row at once, extracting metadata fields which are then written into the `Example`.
 An example of such a metadata field is the `Example`'s id number.
 As described in the javadoc, the `Example`'s weight is handled as a special case of the metadata processing.
 - `FieldProcessor` - processes a single field, producing a (possibly empty) list of `Feature`s.
 - `FeatureProcessor` - processes all the features after they have been generated by a `FieldProcessor`.
-This allows the generation of features which depend upon multiple other features, such as conjunctions.
-It also facilitates the filtering out irrelevant or unnecessary features.
+This allows for the generation of features that depend upon multiple other features, such as conjunctions.
+It also facilitates the filtering out of irrelevant or unnecessary features.
 - `ResponseProcessor` - processes the designated response fields using the supplied `OutputFactory` to convert the field text into an `Output` instance.

 These interfaces are supplied to the `RowProcessor` on construction (or configuration).
 By default, `FieldProcessor`s are bound to a single column, but there is an optional system which generates new `FieldProcessor`s based on supplied regexes.
-This can be used if the data is drawn from a schema-less format, where the user doesn't know what fields will be present in each document.
-The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small.
-For example, the same field processor can be applied to all columns whose name begins with "A", thus avoiding the need to write a very large configuration or code file to describe all such columns.
-These regexes are usually instantiated once , before any rows are processed, but `RowProcessor` is intentionally subclass-able so that developers can trigger expansion whenever necessary.
+This system can be used if the data is drawn from a schema -less format where the presence of fields in particular documents is not known in advance by the user.
+The regex system is also useful when the set of fields is large and the number of unique `FieldProcessor`s is small .
+For example, the same field processor can be applied to all columns whose name begins with "A", thus avoiding the need to write a large configuration or code file to describe all such columns.
+Although these regexes are usually instantiated once, before any rows are processed, `RowProcessor` is intentionally subclass-able so that developers can trigger expansion whenever necessary.
 In the current implementation, there is at most one `FieldProcessor` per field; we'll reconsider this restriction if there is sufficient interest.